mviegas/dotnetcore-optionspattern/README.md

 Some examples about the options pattern usage with .NET Core

-## Create a simeple POCO class to bind the settings file
+## Create a simple POCO class to bind the settings file

 That's self-explanatory :)